dippy2214/The-Wiimote-Project/README.md

 new and deeper look at this project.

 ### 🚶‍♂️ A New Path Forward
 I was now settling in to researching how to code this project, rather than researching what to code it with.
-But you might be thinking what was taking me so long.
+'But,' you might be thinking, 'What is taking so long.'
 Surely this can't have been that bad.

 Well, let's take a look.
 To make this project work, I need to do a few things:
 - Device discovery, where I find all available devices